selva-v/videos/README.md

-A simple react application to search images.
+A simple react application to search videos from YouTube.

 ## Prerequisites